freetzing/relay/README.md

-# Relay
+# relay

-`Relay` is a JavaScript library for the conversion and manipulation of Fritzing data.
+`relay` is a JavaScript library for the conversion and manipulation of Fritzing data.

 ## Installation